Satish Prasad Singh

 Satish Prasad Singh (1 January 1936 – 2 November 2020) was an Indian politician.
-He was the Chief Minister of Bihar for a very brief tenure of just five days in 1968.
+He was the Chief Minister of Bihar for a very brief tenure of just four days in 1968.

 Biography

 He was a member of saraiya community and his daughter Suchitra Singh is married to Nagmani, son of Jagdeo Prasad who was popularly known as "Lenin of Bihar".

 Singh headed a coalition government led by Soshit Samaj Dal and supported by the Indian National Congress.
 He was elected to the 7th Lok Sabha (the lower house of the Parliament of India) from the Khagaria constituency of Bihar in 1980 as a member of the Congress Party.
 He was the first Chief Minister of Bihar who belonged to the other backward classes.

 Singh joined the Indian National Congress in 1980 and was elected to the Lok Sabha in his very first attempt.
 He later joined the Bhartiya Janata Party in September 2013 but later quit the party after protesting against the poor representation of Kushwahas in the assembly tickets distribution.

 Singh hailed from a prosperous family and owned more than 50 acre land.
 He married Gyan Kala, who belonged to another caste.
 The inter-caste marriage being difficult in those days, they had to defy their parents in order to marry each other.